-In parallel with the development of ground-based interferometers, gravitational-wave interferometry is also being pursued for implementation in space, with a science program that is largely complementary to that of ground-based gravitational-wave interferometers.
-The first anticipated space mission, LISA,329 is scheduled to launch in 2034, and other missions include TianQin,^{330,331} Taiji332 and DECIGO.^{333,334} Going into space has the advantage of much longer laser path lengths (2.5 million kilometers, in the case of LISA), as well as the absence of terrestrial force noise.
+Gravitational-wave interferometry is also being pursued for implementation in space, with a science program that is largely complementary to that of ground-based gravitational-wave interferometers.
+The first anticipated space mission, LISA, is scheduled to launch in the mid-2030s, and other missions include TianQin, Taiji and DECIGO.
+Going into space has the advantage of much longer laser path lengths (2.5 million kilometers, in the case of LISA), as well as the absence of terrestrial force noise.
 On the other hand, laser power limitations and diffraction loss limit the achievable arm power, and hence the shot noise sensitivity of space-based laser interferometers is less than terrestrial detectors.
 These characteristics make space missions most suitable for detections in the sub-hertz band.
-Space missions will detect the mergers of intermediate-mass and supermassive black holes, but will observe stellar-mass systems only in their early inspiral phase.
+Space missions will detect the mergers of intermediate-mass and supermassive black holes, as well as extreme mass-ratio mergers of stellar-size objects and massive black holes.
+They will observe stellar-mass binary systems only in their early inspiral phase.
 Notably, space missions will not observe neutron-star postmerger signals.
-On the other hand, space missions will be able to observe some stellar-mass systems early in their inspiral phase, in some cases years before they are observed in terrestrial detectors.
-Such joint observations can potentially set tighter limits for some tests of general relativity.
+On the other hand, space missions will be able to observe some early-inspiral stellar-mass systems months to years before they are observed in terrestrial detectors.
+Such joint 'multi-band' observations can potentially set tighter limits for some tests of general relativity.
+The planned dates for the LISA mission, with observation starting in the late 2030s, mesh well with Cosmic Explorer's schedule promising interesting multi-band observations.